Production installation

 git clone https://github.com/armadaproject/armada.git --branch $ARMADA_VERSION

-Installing server component
+Installing the server component

-To install the server component, we will use Helm.
+To install the server component, use Helm.

 ingressClass: "nginx"